 DIY ZERO WASTE MAKEUP OPTIONS

 As we mentioned earlier, the best way to take your look zero-waste is to craft it yourself if you have the time.
 That way, you can custom create exactly what you need using only the ingredients you want.
 Not to mention zero shipping or packaging required!

 While it can be time-consuming and messy, it’s actually a lot simpler than you might think.
 For instance, you can make blush with hardly any more than just dehydrated beets ground into a fine powder.

 You can make eyeliner using a combination of just burnt almond paste and aloe vera gel.
 Notice that all these ingredients are easily found in either the bulk or produce section of pretty much any grocery store.

 We won’t get super in depth about how to create your own make-up (yet anyway!); we just wanted to give you a brief overview of what DIY beauty looks like along with the tools to dig a little deeper on your own.
-See Going Zero Wasteand The Simple Year for some (honest) narratives and recipes for homemade make-up.
-Also check out the wealth of information and tutorial videos on YouTube (this one and this one are great starting places).
+See Going Zero Waste and The Simple Year for some (honest) narratives and recipes for homemade make-up.
+Also check out the wealth of information and tutorial videos on YouTube.

 FINDING ZERO WASTE MAKE-UP BRANDS